microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/02_Text_Generation.md

 ```

 3. Find the button labeled Apply changes, it is located directly below the System message box.
 Click this button to save and apply the changes you’ve made to the System message field.
-4. After applying the changes, click update in the pop-up to update the system message.
+4. After applying the changes, click the **continue button** in the pop-up to update the system message.

 Observe that we have provided the model with a **clear task**, a **tone of voice**, and **safety measures** to follow.
 Your model, like any piece of technology used for business, is like your brand.
 If you want it to have the same approach and ethics you instill in your code of conduct across the business, it should also be included in your AI solutions.
 Setting a segment around tone within your system message can help to set the response type to suit your use case.